serengil/deepface/README.md

 ## Citation

 Please cite deepface in your publications if it helps your research.
-Here is its BibTex entry:
+Here is its BibTeX entry:

 ```BibTeX
 @article{serengil2026boosted,